kubryant/dotfiles/README.md

 # dotfiles
-donfigurations for mac
+configurations for mac/linux

 ## installation
-uun install.sh to install settings for zsh and vim
+run install.sh to install settings for zsh and vim